Cannabis in Pakistan: History

-Criminalization
+Criminalisation

 Under the Control of Narcotics Substance Act of 1997, it is illegal to produce, manufacture, extract, prepare, possess, offer for sale, sell, purchase or distribute cannabis in Pakistan.
 Although after acquiring a permit from provincial or federal government its cultivation is allowed for medical, scientific or industrial purposes.
 If found in violation of the above, it is punishable with imprisonment which may extend to seven years, with a fine, or with both.

 Enforcement of laws against hard drugs is prioritized in Pakistan, while the personal use of cannabis is often overlooked.
 This is particularly true in various tribal regions of Pakistan, where cannabis is sometimes sold in public markets.

 Legal Status

 On Tuesday, Sep 1st, 2020 the Federal Government of Pakistan approved the legalization of hemp production.
 This decision came after the realization of the fact that the country has a natural abundance of cannabis.
-Moreover, Pakistan can earn over one billion USD from its products.
-It can boost the economy of Pakistan.
+Moreover, Pakistan can earn over one billion USD from its products, thereby boosting its economy.